perrystephenson/midas/Documentation/DataScienceHygiene.md

 <a name="bestbits"></a>
 ### Best Bits
 I think that a reasonable definition for "best" includes the following considerations:

 * Easy and achievable for data scientists at all levels of experience
 * High impact
 * Tool and process agnostic
 * As general as possible

 As a concrete example, the same checklist items will need to apply to someone who is just starting out with machine learning, or someone with a whole career of experience in data visualisation.

 With these points in mind, I think there are some clear candidates for "best bits":

 * Use Source Control
 * Leave Raw Data Alone
 * Remain Skeptical

 <a name="techbits"></a>
 ### Tech Bits
-There are some technical elements mentioned above which are a little bit more specific, but they're still really important habits to form.
+There are some technical elements which are a little bit more specific, but they're still really important habits to form.
 They can still be included in my checklist, but I'll need to be careful about wording, and maybe even consider broadening them a little.

 * Manually Seed Random Number Generators
 * Write Self-Contained Scripts
 * Record Software Versions